What to Look For

 If the immediate temperature of your water seems fine, don’t take it as an all-clear and think that everything’s okay.
 The duration of your hot water can also be a good indicator of how your hot water tank is functioning.
 Alarms should go off in your head if the hot water in the shower starts running low.
 If you used to take long showers and the hot water just kept on flowing but your recent hot showers got shorter and shorter, it’s a pretty certain sign that there’s something wrong with your home’s water heating equipment.

 It’s also worth doing regular checks of the area of your house where the hot water tank is.
 If there are any puddles of water around the base of the tank, or a thin stream running from the tank to a floor drain, there’s likely to be a major leak somewhere, and your tank will probably need replacement.
 As with other problems, a leak does not always constitute a replacement, and noticing one as soon as possible will make the whole issue a lot less costly in the long run.

-Finally, here’s a simple pointer that a lot of people, unfortunately, neglect: check the age of your hot water tank.
-In all likelihood, your hot water tank is warrantied for something between 5 and 10 years.
+Finally, here’s a simple pointer that a lot of people, unfortunately, neglect: check the age of the hot water tank in your home.
+In all likelihood, your hot water tank is warranted for something between 5 and 10 years.
 Though a lot of domestic tanks last for several years past their warranty, if you’re beginning to notice problems with your hot water tank’s performance, it’s probably time to get a new model.